The Common Fundamental Plane of X-ray Emissions from Pulsars and Magnetars in Quiescence: Introduction

+Magnetars, known as soft gamma repeaters (SGRs) or anomalous X-ray pulsars (AXPs) in observations, exhibit distinctive timing properties and transient X-ray activity.
+Currently, there are 26 confirmed magnetars \citep{2014ApJS..212....6O}.
+In contrast to normal pulsars' X-ray emission, which are powered by their rotational energy loss, magnetars derive their X-ray emission primarily from the decay of their internal magnetic fields \citep{1992ApJ...392L...9D,2002ApJ...574..332T}.
+In the quiescence, X-ray spectra of magnetar ($<$ 10\,keV) are typically described by a combination of a non-thermal power-law and a thermal black body component \citep{2010ApJ...710L.115K,2023JKAS...56...41S}.

-The X-ray emission of magnetar is believed to be powered by the decay of internal magnetic field \cite{1992ApJ...392L...9D,2002ApJ...574..332T}.
-A twisted magnetosphere model has been developed to explain this emission mechanism \cite{2002ApJ...574..332T}.
+A twisted magnetosphere model has been developed to explain emission mechanism of magnetars \citep{2002ApJ...574..332T}.
 In this model, the magnetic field lines are anchored to the crust of the neutron star.
 During the activity of the star, such as crustal motion, the magnetosphere redistributes to a new, stable twisted configuration.
 Charged particles are then only allowed to move along the closed magnetic field lines in the environment of twisted magnetosphere, forming an optically thick resonant cyclotron scattering region.
 The thermal photons emitted from the surface of star are Comptonized, leading to a redistribution of their energy and resulting in the observed non-thermal power-law component in the X-ray spectrum.
-In contrast, the other thermal photons that do not pass through the closed magnetic field lines continue to travel to the observer without being scattered, appearing as a black body component in the spectrum.
+In contrast, the other thermal photons without being scattered continue to travel to the observer, appearing as a black body component in the spectrum.

 On the other hand, X-ray emissions from pulsars, except for those from the stellar surface with a thermal nature, are thought to come from certain locations in the magnetosphere or in the wind zone via synchrotron radiation of electron-positron pairs.
-Recent models for these emissions as well as for gamma rays include the striped-wind model \cite{2015A&A...574A..51P}, the extended-slot-gap and equatorial-current-sheet model \cite{2022ApJ...925..184B}, the synchro-curvature model \cite{2022MNRAS.516.2475I}, and the non-stationary outer-gap model \cite{2017ApJ...834....4T}.
+Recent models for these emissions as well as for gamma rays include the striped-wind model \citep{2015A&A...574A..51P}, the extended-slot-gap and equatorial-current-sheet model \citep{2022ApJ...925..184B}, the synchro-curvature model \citep{2022MNRAS.516.2475I}, and the non-stationary outer-gap model \citep{2017ApJ...834....4T}.
 These models all propose that the non-thermal X-ray emissions are from a location far away from the neutron star and the mechanism is synchrotron radiation, in contrast to the Comptonization of surface thermal photons in the closed-line regions close to the neutron star for the case of magnetars.